benjystanton/benjystanton.github.io/src/posts/2022-07-30-weeknotes-series-06-episode-05.md

 ## Beaches in Swansea and Gower

 I found out recently that Swansea has about 30 beaches.
-I've been to lots of these, but equally I havent heard of some of them.
+I've been to lots of these, but equally I haven't heard of some of them.
 I'd love to visit every single one.
 This week we'll be very close to the last 6 or 7 on the list, hopefully we'll tick a few off.

 - Swansea Bay
 - Knab Rock